Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 Punta Gorda in Cienfuegos, where locals and tourists come to swim or go to a local restaurant.

-Here is what I think you should do in Cienfuegos.
+Here is what I think you should do in Cienfuegos

 Explore the architectural wonders of Punta Gorda, where neoclassical mansions line the Malecón boardwalk, creating a picturesque backdrop for your solitary wanderings.

 Go swimming at Punta Gorda and visit one of the charming restaurants out here afterward.
-You should also visit the pristine beaches of Rancho Luna, where the azure waters of the Caribbean are super inviting.
+You should also visit the pristine white-sand beaches of Rancho Luna, where the azure waters of the Caribbean are super inviting.

 Take a guided tour of the city (I always recommend that any destination becomes so much more alive when you have someone telling you stories about it).